arctic-marmoset/vulkan-sandbox/README.md

 ## Build
 ```
-cmake --build build/{preset}
+cmake --build Build/{preset}
 ```

 ## Run
 ```
-cd {projectRoot}/build/{preset}
-./renderer
+{projectRoot}/Build/{preset}/Renderer --resources-path="{ABSOLUTE_PATH_TO_RESOURCES_DIR}"
 ```

-Note the directory change.
-This is necessary since the program expects resources to be located relative to the binary directory.
+The "--resources-path" flag is necessary during development since the Resources directory and the executable will not be in the same directory.
+Note that the quotes are required.

+If using CLion, you can take advantage of the `$ProjectFileDir$` macro in Run/Debug Configurations &rarr; Program arguments.

 # Progress Preview